MykolasVitkus/Interaktyvios/README.md

 ``$ docker-compose up -d``

-After executing this command(it can take some time to finish), 3 containers should be initialized and running (client, server and mongodb)
+After executing this command(it can take some time to finish), 3 containers should be initialized and running on development environment (client, server and mongodb)

 Application is then accessible on port `3001` and Admin panel on port `8080`

 To load some test data into your application run this command:

 ``$ docker-compose exec server composer reset-db``

+This command loads a base `admin:admin` user to access the admin panel